 “One day, a team of us were sitting around a pile of hemp fibres.
 There it was, the fruits of a few months’ hard labour.
 But there was no-one that wanted to buy it.
 Suddenly, we received a call from Turkey.
 A large cigarette factory urgently needed hemp for the production of cigarette paper.
 We were over the moon, because we could sell all our stock in one day! [laughs] And of course it’s pretty ironic that our hemp was actually smoked in the end.”

-Over the last 20 years, HempFlax has slowly gained ground and today we can conclude that all that all that effort was worth it.
-HempFlax currently cultivates 1,200 hectares of hemp on land in the Netherlands, Germany and Romania, were a new factory is being built.
+Over the last 20 years, HempFlax has slowly gained ground and today we can conclude that all that effort was worth it.
+HempFlax currently cultivates 1,200 hectares of hemp on land in the Netherlands, Germany and Romania, where a new factory is being built.
 Every day, the company turns thousands of hemp plants into the raw materials that are processed into hundreds of products.
 Even the door panels for BMW, Mercedes and Jaguar were made using HempFlax fibres.
 In 2015, the company is the European market leader and inspires others to join it in growing the crop.
 What’s more, HempFlax has set the standards for hemp cultivation and processing that are used worldwide.